 The triggerfish is found in coral reefs in the seas stretching from Australia to Thailand.
 These fish have been known to be aggressive, biting divers who come too close to nests.
 They should be avoided if diving around coral reefs.

 Triggerfish grow up to 30 inches or 75 centimeters and usually feed on sea urchins, tube worms, coral, and mollusks.
 They’ve also been observed displaying aggressive behavior towards other fish.
-Their bites are not venomous, but they are painful and can inflict serious injury.
+Their bites are not venomous, but they are painful and can inflict serious injury, such as puncture wounds.

 Dangerous aspects: sharp and extremely venomous spines.